auth0/auth0.js/README.md

 ### Delegation Token Request

-You can obtain a delegation token specifying the ID of the target client (`targetClientId`) and an object (`options`) in order to include custom parameters like id_token or scope:
+You can obtain a delegation token specifying the ID of the target client (`targetClientId`), the `id_token` and, optionally, an object (`options`) in order to include custom parameters like scope:

 ~~~js
 var targetClientId = "{TARGET_CLIENT_ID}";